enatsek/Debian-Ubuntu/ansible.md

 </summary>

 ---

+### 13.0.
+Overview

 If you want a task to run when something is changed, you can use  handlers.
 For example, a task tries to change a conf file for apache, and  you need to reload or restart apache if the file is changed.
 That is when  you use handlers.

 You might remember, there is a folder for handlers for the roles.
 That is where you are expected to put your handlers.

 ### 13.1.
 A Simple Example

 Our example playbook will install apache and reload it if it is installed.

 ```
 nano /home/ansible/ansible/playbooks/simple_handler.yml
 ```

-Fill as below:
+Content:

 ```
 #!/usr/bin/env ansible-playbook
 - name: Simple handler example
   become: true
-  hosts: debian12
+  hosts: debian13
   tasks:
   - name: Install Apache
     apt: